 In Maine Sport’s fishing department, we don’t just sell the stuff – we LIVE to fish!
 We’re out there all the time, as guides and just for fun, both locally and out of town, in fresh and salt water, in moving water and flat.
 And when we’re not out there, we’re in here, talking with anglers every day about their adventures, both successful and not so much.
 So we know what’s going on, and we can help you find fish.
-We won’t give up anyone’s ‘secret’ spot, but we can point you in the right direction, talk about what’s hatching, what techniques have been working, what flies or lures to try.
-We have thousands of flies in stock, many tied in Maine, some by us.
+We won’t give up anyone’s ‘secret’ spot, but we can point you in the right direction, talk about what’s hatching, what techniques have been working, what flies or lures to try...

 New for 2019 — we are happy to offer FREE fly tying instruction for our customers upon request.
 Please contact Seth to arrange: email@example.com.
 Or DIY and check out our instructional material below.
 We hope to hear from you, or see you around the vise here in the shop soon!